OPCFoundation/UA-.NETStandard/README.md

  * **OPC Foundation Corporate Members**: [RCL](https://opcfoundation.org/license/rcl.html)
  * **Everybody else**: [GPL 2.0](https://opcfoundation.org/license/gpl.html)
  * RCL enables OPC Foundation members to deploy their applications using the UA .NetStandard stack without being required to disclose the application code.
-Non-members must disclose their application code when using the UA UWP Stack.
+Non-members must disclose their application code when using the UA .NetStandard Stack.
  * **Note**: Dual license applies to this repository only; GPL 2.0 applies to all derived repositories (for example 'forks').
 For details check the License section below.
  * All samples are provided under the [MIT license](https://opcfoundation.org/license/mit.html).